diadata-org/decentral-feeder/README.md

       ```
       docker rm -f <container_name>
       ```
-   - Verify the container has been removed
+   - Verify the container has been removed:
       ```
       docker ps -a
       ```